Appdynamics/ConfigMyApp-docs/docs/README.md

 ### Running for the first time - setup

-In case that on your account you already have an application and workflow with steps set, proceed to the next chapter to <a href="https://appdynamics.github.io/ConfigMyApp/#run-harnessio-script"> run the Harness.io deployment.
+In case that on your account you already have an application and workflow with steps set, proceed to the next chapter to <a href="https://appdynamics.github.io/ConfigMyApp/#run-harnessio-script">run the Harness.io deployment</a>, otherwise proceed to the next section.

 #### Create an application and workflow